yang-zhang/yang-zhang.github.io/stat_python_r.md

 ```

 ##### Hypothesis test
-Question: is the click rate about 50%?
+Question: There was a hypothesis of the click rate being 50%.
+What do the data say about it?

 ###### Python
 ```py